BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab1.md

 ### D1: File and Directory Operations

 1. Copy the directory `/home/blueteam/D1` and all of its contents to `/home/blueteam/D1-copy` using recursion.
-Enter the line `copy:<command>` into the `/home/blueteam/D1/D1.txt` file.
+Enter the line `copy:<command>` into the `/home/blueteam/D1/D1.txt` file.Use the full filepath in the command.
 1. Count the number of files in the directory `/home/blueteam/D1` using recursion.
-Enter the line `count:<command>,count` into the `/home/blueteam/D1/D1.txt` file.
+Enter the line `count:<count>` into the `/home/blueteam/D1/D1.txt` file.
 1. Remove all files and subdirectories from `/home/blueteam/D1-copy` using recursion.
 Enter the line `remove:<command>` into the `/home/blueteam/D1/D1.txt` file.
+Use the full filepath in the command.
 1. Locate files by name, type, modification date, and file size.
     - Locate all files with `game` in the name.
 Enter the line `game:<command>` into the `/home/blueteam/D1.txt` file
     - Locate all `python` files on the system.
 Enter the line `python:<command>` into the `/home/blueteam/D1.txt` file